 Please note, we have produced Homeschool Planet automated planners for this and our other courses.
 To learn more visit HomeschoolPlanet.com.
-The PDF version of this same planner is available within the Doc Share of your course.
+PDFs of these planners are also available at our support site: LearnScience.Academy and within the Doc Share.

 2. Laboratories